liamhawkins/dotfiles/README.md

 # dotfiles
-run makesymlinks.sh on to symlink dotfiles into ~
+run makesymlinks.sh to symlink dotfiles into ~